contiv-experimental/demo/net/loadbalancer.md

 ##How is a Service defined

 Current implementation allows services to be defined using netctl.
 Services need to be created in a service network.
-So we create a service subnet and attach  the service to the service network
+So we create a service network and attach  the service to the service network
 ```
 netctl net create cisco-srv-net -s 100.1.1.0/24